lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 tags: value-stream-mapping lean
 ---

-> A value stream is the sequence of activities required to design, produce, and deliver a good or service to a customer, and it includes the dual flows of information and material. -- Value Stream Mapping by Karen Martin and Mike Osterling
+> A value stream is the sequence of activities required to design, produce, and deliver a good or service to a customer. -- Value Stream Mapping by Karen Martin and Mike Osterling

-Value-stream mapping is a technique that helps reveal opportunities for improvement in a production system.
+Value-stream mapping is a technique that takes a holistic view of a value-producing system in order to reveal opportunities for improvement.
-John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they jump the critical step of mapping the end-to-end value stream.
-Although well-intentioned, the result is that one part of the stream improves only for wastes and bottlenecks to emerge in a step downstream.
+John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they fail to see the whole, i.e. they skip the critical step of mapping the end-to-end value stream.
-Without a holistic view and approach, an organisation may fail to achieve lasting quality improvements and cost savings.
+The result is that one part of the system improves only for wastes and bottlenecks to emerge in a step downstream.

 Value-stream mapping comprises the following high-level activities.
 A separate value stream should be drawn for each product-family